 Dance Limerick promotes, supports and celebrates dance creation, presentation and participation.
 Through a combination of performance platforms, residency opportunities, master classes, talks and lectures, Dance Limerick advocates for artistic dialogue and exchange.
 In collaboration with dance artists across a range of practices, Dance Limerick promotes the creation of innovative and ground-breaking work, and through it’s new DL.BRIDGE programme, devises imaginative participation projects with the wider public.

-Based at the international Centre for Choreography (iC4C), a research, creation and presentation space, Dance4 works from the philosophy of curiosity, risk and doubt.
-We aspire to reflect and be informed by our home to reveal new knowledge, approaches and practices.
-Within our beautiful space we create a safe environment for dance artists to explore ideas focused on open research questions and explorations, or to make and create.
+Within our beautiful space at the international Centre for Choreography (iC4C), we create a safe environment for dance artists to explore ideas focused on open research questions and explorations, or to make and create.
 We work with artists to explore how best for them to spend their time at iC4C.
 We pride ourselves on creating environments that are safe and accessible for all individuals.
 More information can be found here or please contact us directly.

 Davvi – Centre for Performing Arts – Hammerfest, Norway